 In addition to evaluation of the fiscal impacts on the City's General Fund departments, this study also evaluates the fiscal impacts that the proposed project would have on the school districts that serve the project site.
-Elementary and middle school students that live in the project would be assigned to the Ravenswood City School District, while high school students that live in the project would be assigned to the Sequoia Union High School District.
+Elementary and middle school students that live in the project would be assigned to the Ravenswood School District, while high school students that live in the project would be assigned to the Sequoia Union High School District.
 In general, potential impacts that can arise from growth in households in these districts can include additional costs of instruction for new students, which are typically wholly or partially offset by property tax revenues or State funding.
 In addition, growth in households could lead to a need for additional facilities to accommodate more students.
 This analysis focuses on ongoing operating costs associated with providing instruction for new students, though some information regarding potential new facilities needs is also summarized below.

 In addition to the proposed project, there are a range of other demographic and socioeconomic factors that are also affecting near- and long-term school district enrollment.
-Thus, the findings on school district impacts in this study should be treated as indicative of the potential magnitude and types of impacts from the proposed project, but not as an actual projection of the future fiscal and facility impacts that will be experienced by the school districts that serve Menlo Park residents.
+Thus, the findings on school district impacts indicate the general order-of-magnitude of the potential fiscal impacts to schools from the proposed project, but not as a projection of the future fiscal and facility impacts that will be experienced by the school districts that serve Menlo Park residents.